SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/index.md

 ---
 uid: help-en-screen-designer
 title: Screen designer
-description: Learn how to configure your Company, Contact, and Project cards in this how-to guide.
+description: Learn how to configure your Company, Contact, and Request cards in this how-to guide.
 author: SuperOffice RnD
 so.date: 02.23.2023
 keywords: screen designer